frankn172/CPSC362-VCS/README.txt

 Files: TBD

-External Requirements: Boost C++ Library
+External Requirements: Boost C++ Library, Version 1_68_0.

 Setup and Installation: The Boost Library needs to be downloaded and installed.

 Sample/Results:

 Features:

 Bugs: None